 (Photo: Holy Kombucha)

-Okay, some of Brew Dr.’s bottles contain a little more sugar than we’d like, but the ingredients (all raw and organic) and flavor are so darn good, we’re cutting it some slack.
-The company also makes brilliant functional blends like “Clear Mind,” brewed with herbs that are known to help with mental clarity and focus.
+OK, some of Brew Dr.’s bottles contain a little more sugar than we’d like, but the ingredients (all raw and organic) and flavor are so darn good that we’re cutting it some slack.
+The company also makes brilliant, functional blends like “Clear Mind,” brewed with herbs that are known to help with mental clarity and focus.